Ruben-Arushanyan/comfortable/website/docs/introduction.md

 **Comfortable JS** is a JavaScript library that provides **utilities** for common programming tasks, that make coding in JavaScript **easier** and **cleaner**.

+**ComfortableJS** uses **Object-oriented programming (OOP)** approach to build its libraries: Unlike other similar libraries that use the functional programming approach, for example, the popular *Lodash* library.

 ## Installation

 ```